Effects of galactic magnetic field on the UHECR correlation studies with starburst galaxies: Discussions

 \subsection{The uncertainty of the GMF models}

 In this section, we discuss the effect of uncertainty in the GMF models.
-To test the effects caused by the uncertainty of the halo components of the JF12 model, we conduct the same analysis but change the halo components in the model within $1\sigma$ uncertainty.
-We change the halo components stronger/weaker within $1\sigma$ uncertainties, generate the mock event datasets with the mixed-mass assumption, and repeat the analysis.
-It is found that the value of the halo components does not largely affect the most frequent parameters $(\tilde{f}_{\rm ani},\tilde{\theta})$.
+To test the effects caused by the uncertainty of the halo components of the JF12 model, we conduct the same analysis but change the halo components in the model within $1\sigma$ uncertainty, generate the mock event datasets, and repeat the analysis.
+It is found that the uncertainty of the halo components does not have a large effect on the most frequent parameters $(\tilde{f}_{\rm ani},\tilde{\theta})$.

-For independent comparison with the JF12 model, we also refer to the Pshirkov $\&$ Tinyakov 2011 model (PT11) in this study \citep{Pshirkov2011}.
-We generate the mock event datasets based on the PT11 model, assuming the mixed-mass assumption.
-Except for the GMF model to generate the mock event datasets, the other assumptions (the SBG model and mixed-mass assumption) are the same.
-Although the separation angular scale $\theta$ in the south-sky datasets gets smaller than those with the JF12 model, the most frequent values of anisotropic fractions $\tilde{f}_{\rm ani}$ also decrease less than $\sim50\%$ of the true value $f_{\rm ani}^{\rm true}$ (see also Figure \ref{fig:difPT11MMCv3} in Appendix \ref{app:A1}).
+For an independent comparison with the JF12 model, we also refer to the Pshirkov $\&$ Tinyakov 2011 model (PT11) \citep{Pshirkov2011}.
+We generate the mock event datasets based on the PT11 model.
+Except for the GMF model, the other assumptions (the SBG model and mixed-mass composition) are the same.
+Although the separation angular scale $\theta$ in the south-sky datasets becomes smaller than with the JF12 model, the most frequent values of anisotropic fractions $\tilde{f}_{\rm ani}$ are also reduced by more than $50\,\%$ compared to the true value $f_{\rm ani}^{\rm true}$ (see also Figure \ref{fig:difPT11MMCv3} in Appendix \ref{app:A1}).